 Diagnostic Medical Sonography Schools

-While the average person may immediately associate diagnostic medical sonography—also referred to as ultrasound technology—with images of babies growing inside the womb, the field extends beyond obstetrics and gynecology to cardiac sonography, vascular sonography, and even pediatric sonography.
-Many sonographers focus on general sonography to keep their employment options open, but the possibilities for specialization are quite extensive.
+While the average person may immediately associate diagnostic medical sonography—or ultrasound technology—with images of babies growing inside the womb, the field extends beyond obstetrics and gynecology to cardiac, vascular, and even pediatric sonography.
+Many sonographers focus on general sonography to keep their employment options open, but the specialization possibilities are extensive.

 Sonographers (i.e., ultrasound technicians) work closely with trained physicians in capturing and interpreting sonographic images.
 The Society of Diagnostic Medical Sonography (SDMS) adds that practitioners get deeper insights into whether a person’s body functions properly by using high-frequency sound waves to elucidate structures such as organs or blood flow patterns.